jagrole/jagrole/README.md

 - 👋 Hi, I’m @jagrole
-- 📖 Masters Student at AAU, studying Mathematical Engineering.
+- 📖 Masters Student at AAU, studying Computational Mathematics.
 - 💻 Specializing in ML and Modelling.
 - 🎥👽 Sci-fi and movie nerd.